corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/vnodes/bring-your-own-db.md

 1. Create the necessary schemas and users.
 The DML user for each database requires SELECT, UPDATE, INSERT, and DELETE permissions.
 The DDL user is optional but, if used, it requires full permissions to enable it to deploy schema.

-2. Retrieve the required SQL for the `crypto` database:
+2. Retrieve the SQL for the `crypto` database:
    {{< tabs >}}
    {{% tab name="Bash"%}}
    ```shell